portableant/museologi.st/blog/2017-01-16-cultural-heritage-spotlight-qa-with-daniel-pett-from-the-british-museum-part-1.md

 **Is it costly (in time, money, equipment, etc.)?**

 The biggest cost for all activities is time.
 We’re all time poor!
-We use very basic equipment for example mobile phones with decent sensors, low end digital SLRs and reasonable compact cameras allied with lazy susan turntables and tripods.
-At the moment, I’m just using my OnePlus3 mobile as my 1 year old daughter broke my DSLR when she pulled it off the table at home.
+We use very basic equipment for example mobile phones with decent sensors, high-end digital SLRs and reasonable compact cameras allied with lazy susan turntables and tripods.
+At the moment, I’m just using my OnePlus3 mobile as my 1-year-old daughter broke my DSLR when she pulled it off the table at home.

 ![The mold gold cape](../images/mold.jpg)